Katayoun Rouhi Shiraz, b. 1965

 Biography

+Katâyoun Rouhi is a French painter of Iranian origin, born in Shiraz, Iran.
+She has lived and worked in France since 1985 and is currently based in Issy-les-Moulineaux.
 A graduate of the École des Beaux-Arts in Paris, where she studied painting in the studio of Pierre Carron, Rouhi’s early fascination with images and representation dates back to childhood.
-During road trips across Iran, she was captivated by the mural paintings covering roadside inns—vivid depictions of Persian mythology filled with legendary and religious heroes.
-Later, two artistic experiences shaped her path decisively: the screening of Abbas Kiarostami’s film The Traveler, and a performance of Maurice Béjart’s ballet Golestân on the ruins of Persepolis.
+During road trips across Iran, she was captivated by the mural paintings covering roadside inns, vivid depictions of Persian mythology filled with legendary and religious heroes.
+Later, two artistic experiences shaped her path decisively: the screening of Abbas Kiarostami’s film The Traveler, and a performance of Maurice Béjart’s ballet Golestân on the ruins of Persepolis

 As a teenager, she took drawing lessons at the studio of painter Gholam Hossein Saber in Shiraz before moving to France to study art.
 Alongside her artistic practice, she developed a deep interest in the philosophy of art, completing academic research under the guidance of philosopher and poet Geneviève Clancy.
 In 2003, she earned a PhD in Aesthetics and Art Theory from the University of Paris 1 Panthéon-Sorbonne.
 Her thesis, The Ontology of Place – Journey to the Land of the “Non-Where”, was published in 2010.

-Her artistic practice questions the place of the human being through memory, nature, and time, guided by the aesthetic principle of the visible and the hidden—a fundamental concept in Iranian art.
+Her artistic practice questions the place of the human being through memory, nature, and time, guided by the aesthetic principle of the visible and the hidden, a fundamental concept in Iranian art.

 Works